IoriBranford/aseprite-import/addons/eska.aseprite_importer/README.md

 per *Edit → Keyboard Shortcuts…*.
 By default, a single shortcut is configured as `Ctrl + Shift + X`.

+(As of 10/25/2019 this plugin can handle split-layer spritesheets, where each region is a cel rather than a merged frame.
+These have the advantages of being more texture-memory-efficient, and able to show/hide individual parts such as a character's various accessories.
+Currently Aseprite can only export them from the command line.
+Sample export command: `aseprite -b --trim --shape-padding 1 --sheet-pack --split-layers --list-layers --list-tags --data Queen.json --sheet Queen.png Queen.ase`)

 Importing into Godot Engine
 ---------------------------